Get Involved with KDE Promotion

-There are multiple ways to get in touch with the KDE Promo team but the best way to get started is with the KDE Promo mailing list (learn about mailing lists).
+There are multiple ways to get in touch with the KDE Promo team, but the best way to get started is with the KDE Promo mailing list (learn about mailing lists).
 On the KDE-Promo mailing list we discuss all of the projects and tasks we're working on.
-Frequently we ask the list for volunteers to help on these things so getting involved can be as easy as signing up for the list and waiting for someone to ask for help.
-Or if you have your own idea for something you want to do it's also a great place to ask for feedback and to see if anyone else is willing to help you out when you end up having an idea you'd like to share and make it come into fruition!
+Frequently we ask the list for volunteers to help on these things, so getting involved can be as easy as signing up for the list and waiting for someone to ask for help.
+It's also a great place to ask for feedback and to see if anyone else is willing to help you out when you end up having an idea you'd like to share and make it come into fruition!

-We also have an IRC channel in #kde-promo on irc.freenode.net (learn more about IRC).
+We also have a #kde-promo channel on Matrix or the freenode IRC and a bridged Telgram channel.
 Most of the time the channel is pretty quiet, but it is sometimes used for meetings where real time discussion is needed.

 The main activities of the project include:

 - Reaching out to the user community to spread word about KDE software.
 This is done in the form of writing your own blog posts, contributing stories to our main news site (the Dot), and visiting conference events on behalf of KDE just to name a few things.

 - Helping find new KDE contributors.
 This is another activity that can occur through blog posts or at conferences, but really can occur just about anywhere you decide to talk to someone about KDE.
 You could start by simply pointing them to the Get Involved with KDE pages you're at right now!